Originally Published September 9th, 2015.

 Making edibles at home is all about experimenting, and learning what works best for you.
 Start with baking for 10 minutes and eating a low dose when you prepare a treat.
 For a stronger butter, use ¼ cup or ¼ pound when preparing.
 For a lighter dose use 1 cup or 1 lb.
 Novice users should wait 90 minutes after consuming the first dose, before considering having some more.

-Each time you cook with cannabis, write down what you did in step-by-step format.
+Each time you cook with cannabis, I recommend that you write down what you did in step-by-step format.
 Include how much you consumed and what the strength or dosage was.
 Also, keep notes on how you felt each time so that you can adjust dosing to understand your comfort levels.

 Use this Complete Guide to Marijuana Edibles to answer questions and curiosities about eating cannabis, and how the effects are different than with other consumption methods.